HaoZhang-THU/HaoZhang-THU.github.io/_pages/about.md

 I am the Associate Director of the [ETAIC (Embodied Technology for Autonomy, Intelligence, and Control) Research Lab](https://etaic.github.io/) at the University of Texas at Arlington, working with [Prof. Eric Tseng](https://www.nae.edu/248787/Dr-Hongtei-E-Tseng), a member of the [National Academy of Engineering](https://www.nae.edu/).
 I am currently conducting postdoctoral research in the [Safe AI Lab](https://safeai-lab.github.io/) at Carnegie Mellon University, working with [Prof. Ding Zhao](https://www.meche.engineering.cmu.edu/directory/bios/zhao-ding.html).
 I received my Ph.D. from School of Vehicle and Mobility at Tsinghua University, co-advised by [Prof. Zhi Wang](https://www.svm.tsinghua.edu.cn/essay/74/1854.html) and [Prof. Shengbo Eben Li](https://www.svm.tsinghua.edu.cn/essay/80/1812.html).

-I am the Associate Director of the ETAIC (Embodied Technology for Autonomy, Intelligence, and Control) Research Lab at the University of Texas at Arlington, working with Prof. Eric Tseng, a member of the National Academy of Engineering.
-I am currently conducting postdoctoral research at the Safe AI Lab of Carnegie Mellon University, under the supervision of Prof. Ding Zhao.
-I received my Ph.D. from School of Vehicle and Mobility at Tsinghua University, co-advised by Prof. Zhi Wang and Prof. Shengbo Eben Li.

-I received the Ph.D. degree from the School of Vehicle and Mobility, Tsinghua University, China, in 2024, where I was awarded the "Shuimu Scholar" talent program and honored with both the Outstanding Doctoral Dissertation Award and the Outstanding Graduate title.
-I currently hold a joint postdoctoral research position at Carnegie Mellon University and the University of Texas at Arlington.
-I previously worked as a visiting scholar at University College London in 2023 and as a research fellow at Tsinghua University in 2024.
-He is the author of more than 30 journal/conference papers, and the co-inventor of more than 20 patents.
-He is currently working with Prof. Hongtei Eric Tseng (NAE member) and Prof. Ding Zhao, on advancing the development of AI agents.
-His research focuses on reinforcement learning theory, the integration of large language models with closed loop control capabilities, and human-robot collaboration using game theory.
-His work explores the development of AI agents for applications in robotic systems, vehicle control systems, and distributed energy systems.

-My research interest includes neural machine translation and computer vision.
-I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a>.
+I received several prestigious honors from [Tsinghua University](https://www.tsinghua.edu.cn/en/), including the Outstanding Ph.D.
+Graduate, the Outstanding Doctoral Dissertation Award, and selection into the “Shuimu Scholar” talent program.
+I have authored over 30 peer-reviewed journal and conference papers and am a co-inventor on more than 20 patents.
+My research focuses on reinforcement learning theory, the integration of large language models with closed-loop control, and human–robot collaboration using game theory.
+I aim to advance AI agents for real-world deployment in autonomous systems (including robotics and vehicles) and distributed energy systems.
+During my Ph.D. studies at Tsinghua University, I gained extensive engineering experience in developing advanced driver-assistance systems and energy management systems for connected and automated vehicles (CAVs).
+My doctoral research directly contributed to the successful industry deployment of these technologies, significantly improving the operational efficiency of CAVs.
+Notably, the control systems I developed have been implemented in leading automotive companies such as [BYD Auto](https://www.byd.com/us), [Dongfeng Motor](https://www.dongfeng-global.com/), and [SAIC Motor](https://www.saicmotor.com/english/index.shtml).

 # 🔥 News